Plan Your Finances

 Remaining lease of flat

-Flat buyers may apply for an HDB housing loan up to the prevailing Loan-to-Value (LTV) limit of 80%^, if the remaining lease of the flat can cover the youngest buyer to the age of 95 and above.
+You may apply for an HDB housing loan up to a Loan-to-Value (LTV) limit of 75%, if the remaining lease of the flat at the point of flat application can cover the youngest core member to the age of 95 and above.
+Otherwise, the LTV limit will be pro-rated from 75%.

-Flat buyers who have booked a flat with HDB or submitted a resale application will be provided with a customised financial plan, which will include the applicable LTV limit at point of flat application (if they are taking an HDB housing loan), and the payments required at the various milestones of their flat purchase.
+If you have booked a flat with HDB, you will be provided with a customised financial plan, which will include the applicable LTV limit (if you are taking an HDB housing loan) and the payments required at the various milestones of your flat purchase.

 Refinancing to housing loan from Financial Institution (FI)

-Housing loan from Financial Institutions
+Housing loan from financial institutions

-When you take a housing loan from the FI, you cannot refinance the loan with a housing loan from HDB.
-You may refinance the FI loan with a housing loan from another FI.
+When you take a housing loan from an FI, you may refinance it with a housing loan from the same or different FI, but not from HDB.

 CPF housing grant